joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-04-01-robot-long-jump.md

   \end{align}
 $$

-with this in hand, we can root find to learn the optimal threshold,
+With this in hand, we can root find to learn the optimal threshold,

 ```mathematica
 deriv = 3 ta - E^ta (-1 + ta)^2 (2 + ta);